JRavenelco/WRO_2025_SSbots/README.md

 ![Ackerman Chassis](image.png)

-## Current design
+## First design Iteration (Full LEGO Chassis)
 One of the skills we have developed from our time in Robomission is the design of custom structures and mechanisms with the LEGO Technic system.
 Even though it is limiting because of how tight some components can be when integrated, and the pieces are predesigned, it allows for a standard system to be employed for integration with the definition of base Technic units well documented and the use of many prebuilt elements for rapid prototyping.
 [https://i.sstatic.net/83RL2.png](url)
 This left us with the decision to either integrate custom or commercial electronic components or use those available in the LEGO Mindstorms system.
 We decided to implement two strategies:
 - **Short term:** use the LEGO Mindstorms components to have an available robot platform to progress with software development.
-- **Explore the development of custom hardware:** first for power delivery and progress onto the embedded systems, sensors and controllers to integrate in future iterations of the robot.
+- **Explore the development of custom hardware:** for electronics (power delivery and progress onto the embedded systems) and mechanical components to integrate in future iterations of the robot.

-Our robot is built onto a custom LEGO Technic platform with Ackerman steering with one [Technic Large Angular Motor](https://assets.education.lego.com/v3/assets/blt293eea581807678a/bltb9abb42596a7f1b3/5f8801b5f4c5ce0e93db1587/le_spike-prime_tech-fact-sheet_45602_1hy19.pdf?locale=es-mx) for propulsion and one [Technic Medium Angular Motor](https://assets.education.lego.com/v3/assets/blt293eea581807678a/blt692436dd1e8fa71c/5f8801d5c8a27c1d9614c27e/techspecs_technicmediumangularmotor.pdf?locale=es-mx) for steering, initially we planned to use one Technic Small Angular Motor, but additional torque was required by the transmission.
+This iteration of the design was built onto a custom LEGO Technic platform with Ackerman steering with one [Technic Large Angular Motor](https://assets.education.lego.com/v3/assets/blt293eea581807678a/bltb9abb42596a7f1b3/5f8801b5f4c5ce0e93db1587/le_spike-prime_tech-fact-sheet_45602_1hy19.pdf?locale=es-mx) for propulsion and one [Technic Medium Angular Motor](https://assets.education.lego.com/v3/assets/blt293eea581807678a/blt692436dd1e8fa71c/5f8801d5c8a27c1d9614c27e/techspecs_technicmediumangularmotor.pdf?locale=es-mx) for steering, initially we planned to use one Technic Small Angular Motor, but additional torque was required by the transmission.
 For reference the website [Philo Home](https://www.philohome.com/motors/motorcomp.htm) provides a great reference and comparison of the entire catalog of LEGO motors available.
 Sensing for obstacles is handled by an array of sensors similar to the strategies currently used in commercial vehicles:
 - Short range with the use of [Technic Distance Sensors](https://assets.education.lego.com/v3/assets/blt293eea581807678a/blt64c2b9534cf10f68/5f8801b8bc43790f5c4389ea/techspecs_technicdistancesensor.pdf?locale=es-mx) .
 - Front range mapping with the use of [LiDAR](https://www.slamtec.com/en/lidar/a1).
 - Obstacle and object detection with the use of a [camera](https://docs.luxonis.com/hardware/products/OAK-D%20Lite).